mncrowe/QGDipoles.jl/paper/paper.md

 # Methodology

-This package uses a method originally presented in [Johnson_Crowe_23] and later generalised for the SQG case in [Crowe_Johnson_23] and the LQG case in [Crowe_Johnson_2024].
+This package uses a method originally presented in [@Johnson_Crowe_23] and later generalised for the SQG case in [@Crowe_Johnson_23] and the LQG case in [@Crowe_Johnson_2024].
-Using a Hankel transform, the steady PDE corresponding to dipolar vortex in a QG system can be analytically transformed into a multi-parameter, inhomogeneous eigenvalue problem.
+Using a Hankel transform, the steady PDE corresponding to a dipolar vortex in a QG system can be analytically transformed into a multi-parameter, inhomogeneous eigenvalue problem.
 This resulting linear algebra problem may be solved for a set of coefficients which correspond to an expansion of the solution in a basis of orthogonal polynomials.
 The error in this solution may be controlled by setting the number of coefficients to solve for and prescribing the maximum error in the numerical evaluation of the matrices and vectors in the problem.
 Once the coefficients are found---using either eigenvalue or root-finding methods---the vortex solution may be evaluated on a given grid by summing over the set of orthogonal polynomials.